 A: When considering any by-product, its price relative to the current prices of corn and soybean meal need to be considered.
-A spreadsheet is available from the University of Wisconsin to calculate the nutritive value of these feeds based on their nutritive content. (www.wisc.edu/dysci/vwex/nutritn/spreadsheets/FEEDVAL-Comparative.xis)
+Spreadsheets or other webbased tools are available to calculate the nutritive value of these feeds based on their nutritive content.

 The cost of handling, storage, storage losses and transportation costs need to be taken into account when looking at the economics of feeding any by-product.
 Remember that the moisture content needs to be taken into account when pricing wet corn gluten feed, wet distillers products, or wet brewers grains.
+(A companion article explains how to calculate the value of a wet versus dry byproduct.)